SEBI ICDR Regulation for Promoter and Promoter Group

 Q. Why does SEBI or NSE SME Emerge or BSE SME need the KYC documents of the promoter Group?

-According to SEBI ICDR regulations, it is essential to check IPO Eligibility of a company to proceed going public.
+According to SEBI ICDR regulations 228 (a), it is essential to check IPO Eligibility of a company to proceed going public.
 A company cannot proceed with an IPO if the company itself, its promoters, their close associates, directors, or any selling shareholders are banned by SEBI from accessing the stock market.

 Q. What Documents are required from the Promoter Group as part of Listing Requirement or IPO?